Articles tagged with: Warhammer 40000

 I also bought a Chaos Space Marines battleforce, Terminator lord and Soul Grinder.

 So the total is 6 armies so far.
-Most of them unpainted so not worth taking pictures (what is painted is already in my photo albums).
+Most of them unpainted so not worth taking pictures.

 In the future I will probably add an Eldar battleforce and some Necrons (which rumors say will be revamped soon), and that will probably be all.
 Increasing ranks but remaining races like the Tau or Imperial guard do not engage me enough and have just one or two nice-looking miniatures for me to collect and paint.